tristan-deep/NLP_disaster_tweets/README.md

     "... and then they got out of the pool"

+Credits to, and for more information about bidirectional-LSTM's see: https://medium.com/@raghavaggarwal0089/bi-lstm-bc3d68da8bd0

 Hparam search conclusions (best model):
 * Dropout        = 0.5
 * LSTM out       = 20